wgolden117/PetSalonDatabase/README.md

 - **Customer**: Tracks customer information.
 - **Pet**: Records details for each pet served at the salon.

-Additional tables were created to support relationships and manage services provided to each customer’s pets.

 ## SQL Code and Queries

 The `Pet_Salon.sql` file contains all SQL commands for:

 - **Creating Tables**: Defines the structure for each table and relationships.
 - **Inserting Data**: Sample data was added for testing and demonstration purposes.
-- **Custom Queries**: Includes key queries to retrieve information efficiently for various business scenarios, such as viewing upcoming appointments and service history.
+- **Custom Queries**: Includes key queries to retrieve information efficiently for various business scenarios.

 ## How to Use This Repository